Jensen Interceptor Convertible 1974-76

 Convertibles shared the same basic mechanical specification as the saloon the proven drivetrain of the 440ci Chrysler V8 with TorqueFlite automatic transmission but there were some variations to the options and detailing lists.
 Painted coach lines were standard on all Convertibles (in the UK, they were optional on the saloon for an additional £8.53).
 Louvered bonnets were incorporated as a matter of course (they were a no-cost option on UK saloons).

-It may amuse or distress some to learn that the factory never painted any of its Convertibles bright red.
+It may amuse (or distress) some folks to learn that the factory never painted any of its Convertibles bright red.
 Nowhere do we learn of these cars receiving coats of Racing Red, Signal Red, Flag Red, Guards Red, Ferrari Red, Porsche Red or any other kind of garish red.
 In fact, the range of paint colours used was mostly of sober hue with white, silver, brown and blue being the main colours:

 |White||70||Yellow||25||Nevis Blue||7||Black Pearl||1|